Pulse massacre survivors are set to revisit the nightclub before it's razed

 Original memorial plans for Pulse fell short

 Survivors and family members had hoped to have a permanent memorial in place by now.
-But an earlier effort by a private foundation to build one floundered, and the organization disbanded in 2023.
+An earlier effort by a private foundation to build one floundered, and the organization disbanded in 2023.

 The original project, unveiled in 2019 by the onePulse Foundation, called for a museum and permanent memorial costing $45 million.
 That estimate eventually soared to $100 million.
 The city of Orlando has since outlined a more modest proposal and scrapped plans for a museum.